Fall 2022 LAUNCH Innovation Grants Program

-- January 2018 (TBD): Each PI requested to be available for a 30 minute call with an outside assessor as part of the evaluation process
+- December 10th-19th, 2018: Each PI requested to be available for a 30 minute call with an outside assessor as part of the evaluation process.

 - September 26, 2022 (4:45pm): Deadline to submit 3-page proposal summary, including goals, budget, timeline and milestones, plus 2-page CV of PI

-- March 12, 2018: Finalists notified.
-Finalists should begin preparing their final presentation, including at least one practice round in advance of the finals.
+- March 6, 2019: Finalists notified.
+Finalists should begin preparing their final presentation, including at least one practice round with IAC in advance of the finals.

-- Post-Award: Winning applications will receive awards, work with mentors and provide progress reports as needed.
+- Post-Award: Winning applications will receive awards and provide progress reports as needed.